williamverdolini/williamverdolini.github.com/_posts/cqrses-todos/2015-08-22-cqrses-ui-notification.md

 Let’s go a step forward.

 Let’s imagine now that there is a **real asynchronism** between, let’s say, the storage of the events and the dispatching and the processing of the events.
-This is quite common in a real CQRS+ES application; very often also the commands are stored in queues and their processing is delegated to a subsequent async process.
+This is quite common in a real CQRS+ES application; very often also the commands are stored in queues and their processing is delegated to a subsequent async process (in this case you could use solution like a <a href="http://blog.sapiensworks.com/post/2015/07/20/CQRS-Immediate-Feedback-Web-App/" target="_blank">polling mediator</a>).

 How can we notify the user about the changes introduced by his command in a common web application?
 It depends on the scenario obviously, some options are: